metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Generated partial and threshold public keys

-Sent by a participant to the generation orchestrator in [this step](#submission-of-data-to-orchestrator).
+Sent by a participant to the generation coordinator in [this step](#submission-of-data-to-orchestrator).

 MUST contain: